moraneus/dejavu-with-prediction/README.md

 ## Overview

-DejaVu is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
+[DejaVu](https://github.com/havelund/dejavu) is a program written in Scala for monitoring event streams (traces) against temporal logic formulas.
-The formulas are written in a first-order past time linear temporal logic, with the addition of macros and recursive rules.
+The main formulas are written in a first-order past-time linear temporal logic, with the addition of macros and recursive rules.
 The logic also supports reasoning about time.
 DejaVu contributors are [Klaus Havelund](http://www.havelund.com), [Doron Peled](http://u.cs.biu.ac.il/~doronp) and [Dogan Ulus](https://www.linkedin.com/in/doganulus). iPRV DejaVu is an extension of DejaVu that supports prediction of the next k events.
+More details about DejaVu and how it operates can be found [here](https://github.com/havelund/dejavu).

 An example of a property in its most basic form is the following: